 - What the service can't help you with

-If you are aged 16 and living in Aberdeenshire you may self refer, or be referred, to the Housing Support service by your Housing Officer, Careers Officer, Social Worker or any other person who may be working with you.
+If you are aged 16 and living in Aberdeenshire you can self-refer by emailing firstname.lastname@example.org or by calling 01467 538125.
+You can also be referred to the Housing Support service by your Housing Officer, Social Worker or any other person who may be working with you.

 Depending upon your assessed needs Housing Support can help you to: